xgugeng/cpp-primer-exercises/ch3/README.md

 ivec[0] = 42;
 ```

-> gugeng: Segmentation fault, since the size of `ivec` is 0.
+Segmentation fault, since the size of `ivec` is 0.

 ## Exercise 3.19